mohsenGhalem/arabic-letters-api/README.md

 The code for data training and processing can be found in the [arabic-handwritten-letters-recognition.ipynb](./arabic-handwritten-letters-recognition.ipynb) file.

-## Installation

-To run this application, you have two options: using Docker or Python virtual environment (venv).

-### Docker

-1. Install Docker on your machine.
-2. Build the Docker image using the provided Dockerfile:
-    ```bash
-    docker build -t arabic-letter-recognition .
-3. Run the Docker container:

-    ```bash
-    docker run -p 8000:8000 arabic-letters-api
-    ```
-# Arabic Letters API

-This is a FastAPI application that performs Arabic letter recognition using TensorFlow.
-It provides an API endpoint to recognize Arabic letters from input images.

 ## Prerequisites

 Before running the application, make sure you have the following installed: